ekms28/oci-test/README.md

 - Use guardrails to guarantee security for this environment, some of which are already mentioned above.
 - To automate this environment, we should use Terraform/Ansible to improve agility and management of changes.

-I have already done the same project for AWS and OCI.
+I already did the same project for AWS and OCI.